-When we come to the Lord’s table, often we spend little time in spiritual preparation to meet with our Lord.
-But this is His table and He has offered to each of us, regardless of our sins and failures, the blessing to come and dine with Him.
+When we come to the Lord’s table, we often spend little time in spiritual preparation to meet with our Lord.
+But this is His table, and He has offered to each of us, regardless of our sins and failures, the blessing to come and dine with Him.
 Remember His words to His disciples?

 Then He said to them, “With fervent desire I have desired to eat this Passover with you before I suffer” (Luke 22:15).

 With “fervent desire I have desired.”
-Can you feel the intensity in His words?
+Can you feel the intensity of His words?
 This is something Jesus was passionate about, something that He truly wanted to do.
 And it involved each of us.

 Spiritual Preparation for the Invite